pmigoku/cybersecurity-public/ssh-control-sockets.md

 # -S specifies the path for the Control Socket file
 ssh -MS /tmp/<SOCKET_NAME> <USER>@<TGT>
 ```

-To create a **master socket** that runs in the background:
-This is useful when you just want to set up the connection for other sessions or port forwards to use, without needing an active terminal.
+To create a **master socket** that runs in the background (OPTIONAL): This is useful when you just want to set up the connection for other sessions or port forwards to use, without needing an active terminal.
 ```bash
 # -f forks the process to the background
 # -N tells SSH not to execute a remote command